Alamgir Hasan

-Alamgir Hasan (আলমগীর হাসান; born 3 October 1970) is a retired Bangladeshi professional footballer who played as a right back.
+Alamgir Hasan (আলমগীর হাসান; born 3 October 1974) is a retired Bangladeshi professional footballer who played as a right back.
 During his career he was well known for taking long throw-ins which influenced his teams attacks.

-Career
+Club career

-Alamgir's youth football journey started with the prestigious 4 feet 10 inches tournament and the Dhaka Ershad Cup.
-After doing well in such a tournaments, Barisal Abahani invited him to the club.
-In the Barisal League title deciding match against Barisal Mohammedan, many players from the main brach, Abahani Limited Dhaka were invited to play for the Barisal-based side.
-After the game Alamgir was invited to join the Dhaka League club.
-In late 1987, he started practicing with Abahani's junior team, and in 1989 he was promoted to the senior team.
-In the BTC Club Cup Final against Mohammedan SC, Alamgir's long throw-in lead to Golam Gauss scoring the winner.
+Alamgir's football journey started with the prestigious 4 feet 10 inches tournament and the Dhaka Ershad Cup.
+After doing well in such tournaments, he joined Barisal Abahani.
+In the Barisal League title deciding match against Barisal Mohammedan, many players from the main brach, Dhaka Abahani were invited to play for the Barisal-based side.
+After the game Alamgir was invited to join the First Division League club.
+In late 1987, he started practicing with Abahani's junior team, he played in Abahani until 1994, and in 1989 he was promoted to the senior team.
+In the 1991 BTC Club Cup final against Mohammedan SC, Alamgir's long throw-in lead to Golam Gauss scoring the winner.
+In 1994, he joined rivals Mohammedan and retired after three seasons, having picked up an injury during his second season at the club.

+International career

 In 1991, he played for the Bangladesh U23 at the 1992 Summer Olympics qualifiers, while for the senior team he played both the 1993 and 1995 editions of the South Asian Games.
 However, during the 1993 tournament coach Oldrich Svab did not let him enter the field, as he preferred Kaiser Hamid at right-back.
-In 1994, he joined rivals Mohammedan SC, however, his career was cut short after picking up an injury during his second season at the club, this led to his retirement in 1997.
+He was also part of the national team at the 1992 AFC Asian Cup qualifiers held in Bangkok, Thailand.